Pathology Lab Software Features - 2021 Buyers' Guide and Checklist

 A quality pathology LIS reporting system should allow for automated distribution of lab reports via multiple platforms including email, fax, provider and patient web portals, remote and local printers, and/or SMS/text message.

-5. Key Pathology Lab Information System Feature #3: Scalable Pricing Model
+Key Pathology Lab Software Feature #3: Scalable Pricing Model

 If healthcare leaders learned anything from the COVID-19 pandemic, it’s that demand for pathology lab services can change extremely quickly - both quantitatively and qualitatively.
 While the current situation is continuing to play out, many experts agree that the world is increasingly likely to face additional and unpredictable public health challenges in the future.
 These “known unknowns” will necessarily impact pathology laboratories’ business model, as anatomic and clinical pathology labs will necessarily be on the front lines of any response.